syncfusion/wpf-docs/wpf/DataGrid/Row-Height-Customization.md

 You can fit the row height based on its content in `QueryRowHeight` event handler using [GetAutoRowHeight](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Grid.GridColumnSizer.html#Syncfusion_UI_Xaml_Grid_GridColumnSizer_GetAutoRowHeight_System_Int32_Syncfusion_UI_Xaml_Grid_GridRowSizingOptions_System_Double__System_Boolean_) method.
 This improves the readability of the content and it does not affect the loading performance of the SfDataGrid as the `QueryRowHeight` event triggered for rows in on-demand.

 `GetAutoRowHeight` method returns `true` when the row height is calculated for record & header rows and returns `false` for other rows.
-Calculated height based on content set to the `out` parameter and you can assign the calculated height to the `Height` property of `QueryRowHeightEventArgs`.
+Calculated height based on content set to the `out` parameter and you can assign the calculated height to the `Height` property of [QueryRowHeightEventArgs](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Grid.QueryRowHeightEventArgs.html).

 Below are the parameter to `GetAutoRowHeight` method,